jsypal04/snake/README.md

 # Dependencies
 ---

-This project requires cjson, a library I wrote to serialize/deserialize json.
-Install it as follows.
+Building this project requires the following dependencies:
+1. GLFW
+2. GLAD
+3. CJSON

+CJSON is a custom JSON serialization and deserialization library written in C. Follow these instructions add it as a dependency.
 1. Clone [the cjson repo](https://github.com/jsypal04/cjson)
 2. Run `mkdir build`
 3. Run `./build.sh -clean`